merenlab/anvio/anvio/docs/artifacts/interactive.md

 However, there are more interfaces available in anvi'o than just that one, so let's list them out:

-- %(anvi-3dev)s lets you examine specific protein structures, along with SCV and SAAVs within it.
-(It even has [its own software page.](http://merenlab.org/software/anvi-3dev/).
+- %(anvi-display-structure)s lets you examine specific protein structures, along with SCV and SAAVs within it.
+(It even has [its own software page.](http://merenlab.org/software/anvio-structure/).
 It's kind of a big deal.)

 - %(anvi-display-contigs-stats)s shows you various stats about the contigs within a %(contigs-db)s, such as their hmm-hits, lengths, N and L statistics, and so on.